tcd4/Quake-2/README.txt

 	-players can end the turn automatically with the "endturn" command (bound to "ENTER" in my config file) -player scores will reflect how many units they have alive -when a player's score hits 0, the player loses
+	-can only play on the map, The Edge, because I forgot that there are other maps